SoftwareAG/c8y-docs/src/render/guides/users-guide/device-management/grouping-devices.html.md

 1. In the navigator, click a group to open it.
 2. In the "Info" tab, click **Edit**.
 This allows you to edit the name of the group and to assign user permissions for the group.
-For further information on permissions, see the [*Administration Guide*](/guides/images/users-guide/administration).
+For further information on permissions, see the [Administration Guide](/guides/users-guide/administration#managing-permissions).

 ### <a name="smart-groups"></a>Using smart groups